 Patrick: And inflation’s at what?
 Around 5%, 4.5%?

 I like to look at it as it’s a 10-year loan.
 You have to be a little bit political thinking.
 You got different people changing, whatever, but elections are won by the economy.
-Really in a lot of cases, it’s one of the major issues.
-So keeping that interest rate low, which is a historical low right now is probably going to go up a little bit just based upon current conditions of inflation.
+In a lot of cases, it’s one of the major issues.
+Keeping that interest rate low, which is a historical low right now is probably going to go up a little bit just based upon current conditions of inflation.

 Patrick: Well, even if it goes up a bit, that’s like a cost of 2%.
 That’s ridiculously cheap capital.

 Al: Yeah.
 I go back and the highest I’ve seen it since I’ve been doing this is 8.5% on loans 150 or less.
-So, and that wasn’t all that long ago.
+And that wasn’t all that long ago.
 We’re talking about five, six years ago.
-So we’re at historically low interest rates and it’s a great time now if you’re going to invest in yourself.
+We’re at historically low interest rates and it’s a great time now if you’re going to invest in yourself.
 I mean, I think there’s 100 reasons why you could think about investing in yourself, making those pros opposed to the cons but you’re not going to get cheaper money.
-You’re really not.
+You’re not.